-On the 12th & 13th of August 2017, Hampshire Carnivorous Plants hosted its annual open weekend.
+On the 12th & 13th of August 2017, Hampshire Carnivorous Plants website hosted its annual open weekend.
 The nursery is run by Matt Soper, who has grown carnivorous plants for over 35 years and won over 100 RHS Gold medals for his exhibitions and displays.
 In that time, it has earned its reputation as one of the best carnivorous plant nurseries in the UK.

 I’ve ordered from Matt many times and have always received top quality plants, but this was the first time I was able to attend one of his open days.